VHS to digital converter connected to a laptop.

 Once everything is connected, install any necessary software that came with your converter.
 This software typically guides you through the capture process.
 Insert the VHS tape you want to convert into your player, and cue it to the starting point.
 Start the capture process in the software.
 The software will record the video and audio as it plays from the VHS tape.
 You can find digital converters on sites like Amazon, with prices ranging from $20 to $500, though most fall between $40 and $200.
 Transferring a 2-hour VHS tape to digital format yourself is a relatively affordable option, with the average cost around $22.

-Edit and Store Your Digital Files
+Step 3: Editing and Saving Your New Digital Files

 After the capture is complete, most converter software offers basic editing tools.
 You can trim the beginning and end of your video, and some software even lets you adjust brightness and contrast.
 Once you're happy with the result, save the digital file in a format that works for you, like MP4.
 Consider using an external hard drive or cloud storage service to back up your newly digitized videos.
 A VHS to digital converter offers a simple and affordable way to preserve your home movies, making them easily accessible for years to come.